Cultural Producers Programme

 The aim of this project is to empower individuals from the local community to become the next generation of cultural leaders in the borough.
 We particularly encourage applications from people underrepresented in these industries – including those from the global majority, those with disabilities, and those with socio-economic difficulties – as we believe it’s important that the Cultural Producers are representative of the diverse communities that make up Newham.

-Testimonials from our alumni Cultural Producers (pilot programme 2022-23):
+Testimonials from our alumni Cultural Producers:

 "The programme was exceptional and really did the job of making us into cultural producers."